Pastors Pen

 commentator, Bill Maher, claims he knows that abortion is murder.
 He also

-claims that he doesn’t care that it is.
+indicates that he doesn’t care that it is.
 Obviously, the overturning of Roe

 may have eliminated one federal argument for the entrenchment of the